paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-131-housing-opportunities-for-persons-with-aids.md

 ### Statutory Notes

 #### References in Text
 The United States Housing Act of 1937, referred to in subsec. (b)(1)(B)(i), is act Sept.
 1, 1937, ch.
 896, as revised generally by Pub.
 L. 93–383, title II, § 201(a), Aug.
 22, 1974, 88 Stat.
-653, and amended, which is classified generally to chapter 8 (§ 1437 et seq.) of this title.
+653, which is classified generally to chapter 8 (§ 1437 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1437 of this title](./chapter-008-low-income-housing.md#section-1437) and Tables.

 #### Amendments
 1998—Subsec. (b)(1)(D).
 Pub.
 L. 105–276 substituted “assistance” for “certificates or vouchers”.